dotnet/arcade/cmake-scenarios.md

 ### Outcome #2: Build fails
 **Current**:

- 1. Build fails saying CMake, which is a prerequisite is not available on the machine.
+ - Build fails saying CMake, which is a prerequisite is not available on the machine.
 I try to download CMake based on the error message.
 I am not certain on what version to download.
- 2. Build fails in strange ways due to a version of CMake present on the machine, and thus making it difficult to trace back.
+ - Build fails in strange ways due to a version of CMake present on the machine, and thus making it difficult to trace back.

 **Desired**:

  1. On a clean machine, the desired experience should be same as earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine)
- 2. On an existing machine that has a version of CMake different than the declared version, a build warning is presented informing me that a CMake version was detected, and the version is not the declared version.
-I can acquire the declared version of CMake or perform a gesture so that a tool downloads CMake to a .NET Core sandbox tools folder.
-Thus, CMake is available for the build.
+ 2. On an existing machine that has a version of CMake, which is different than the declared version, there are two outcomes:
+  1. Default outcome is build consumes the available CMake version.
+  2. I can ensure the build consumes the declared version of CMake.
+This means if the build detects that the version of CMake available is not the declared version, then the build attempts to acquire the declared version.
+This acquisition experience should be same as in the earlier scenario [Build a .NET Core repository on a clean machine](#build-a-net-core-repository-on-a-clean-machine).

+Either of the above options allow me to run build command successfully.

 ## Setup an official build for a .NET Core repository
 A .NET Core repository owner would like to setup a reliable, repeatable and trustable process of producing official builds.